willschulz/tricordR/README.md

   tricordR is a system for automating Twitter scraping and related data collection activities, particularly for studies that involve tracking the same sets of users over a long time period.
 It is built upon rtweet, but provides key features not available from rtweet, designed to minimize the time and effort required to collect data, so you can focus on research design and analysis:

   - High-level scraping functions that utilize all of a user's tokens, in sequence, to complete a data collection task quickly while respecting Twitter's rate limits
-  - An architecture for tracking distinct sets of users longitudinally, which uses cron jobs to update datasets automatically once per day (or at a frequency of the user's choosing), making it easy to collect network data with high temporal resolution, while distributing computational resources more efficiently for collecting timeline data prospectively
+  - An architecture for tracking distinct sets of users longitudinally, which uses cron jobs to update datasets automatically once per day (or at a frequency of the user's choosing), making it easy to collect network data with high temporal resolution, while distributing computational resources more efficiently by collecting timeline data prospectively, rather than retrospectively
-  - A set of shiny dashboards visualize data collection at-a-glance, helping identify failures in data collection early, and providing peace of mind to the researcher
+  - A set of ```shiny``` dashboards visualize data collection at-a-glance, helping identify failures in data collection early, and providing peace of mind to the researcher

 ## Installation
   Since tricordR is still in development, itis only available by invitation to this private repository.
 To install it, therefore, you must use Hadley's ```devtools``` package and pass your GitHub personal access token to the install_github function.